alt=""

 Indicator

-Each site has a current license issued by the authorized licensing.
+Each site has a current license issued by the authorized licensing agency.

 LEAs operating part-day or full-day CSPP classrooms that are exempt shall continue to meet all legal and contractual requirements of the CSPP, which includes adequate standards of Program Quality.